jackmaessen/simple-ajax-poll/README.md

 **How to use:**

-Set your settings to your won needs in settings.php
+Set your settings to your own needs in settings.php

 Open poll.php in your browser and poll is ready to use